 Des micro-mares pour la biodiversité au jardin

-Micro-ponds for biodiversity in the garden
+Small ponds for biodiversity in the garden

 F. Mattier

-"Your micro, or mini, or even large pond will bring you a life you never suspected, useful for your garden and vegetable patch, and especially fascinating to observe as it evolves through the seasons, for both young and old."
+Your micro, mini, or even large pond will bring life you never suspected, useful to your garden and vegetable patch, and above all fascinating to watch evolve through the seasons, for both young and old.

 Back to blog